GlynnPowell/atomicmedia/README.md

 This “modular monolith” layout is intentionally simple to run as a single service while still reflecting microservice-friendly boundaries.

+### Known limitations and future improvements

+- **Authentication/authorisation**: The app is intentionally unauthenticated; in a real system you would integrate with an identity provider and scope tasks per user.
+- **Validation and error handling**: Only basic validation is implemented (primarily around titles).
+With more time, richer domain validation and a consistent problem-details contract would be added.
+- **Testing**: The current test suite covers mapping logic and repository integration; additional API-level tests and front-end tests would be the next focus.
+- **Persistence**: SQLite is sufficient for this assessment; in production you would use a managed database (e.g. Azure SQL) and apply migrations as part of deployment.

 ## Deployment to Azure (outline)

-While Azure deployment is not required to run the app locally, the intended approach is:
+Azure deployment is **not required** to run or review this assessment, but a simple path would be:

-- **Compute**: Deploy the backend as a containerised app to Azure App Service or Azure Container Apps.
+- **Compute**: Deploy the backend to **Azure App Service** as a .NET 9 application.
-- **Data**: Use Azure SQL or Azure Database for PostgreSQL as the managed database analogue to local SQLite.
+- **Data**: Use **Azure SQL Database** as the managed database, with the EF Core migrations applied at deploy time or via a one-off migration step.
-- **Configuration**: Store connection strings and secrets in environment variables, ideally backed by Azure Key Vault.
+- **Configuration**:
+  - Store the connection string in App Service configuration as `ConnectionStrings:DefaultConnection`.
+  - For production secrets, prefer Azure Key Vault referenced from App Service settings.
+- **Frontend**: Either
+  - Serve the built React app from Azure Static Web Apps or Azure Storage Static Website, pointing `VITE_API_BASE_URL` at the App Service URL, or
+  - Host the frontend from the same App Service (e.g. as static files) and keep the API under `/api`.
-- **IaC (optional)**: A small Bicep or Terraform template (under `infra/`) can declare the App Service/Container App, database, and supporting resources.
+- **IaC (optional)**: With more time, a small Bicep or Terraform template (under `infra/`) could declaratively create the App Service, Azure SQL instance, and supporting resources.

-The repository will include a short “how this would be deployed” note rather than a full production-grade Azure setup, to keep the assessment focused on code and architecture.
+The goal here is to show a clear path to Azure without over-investing in cloud infrastructure for the purposes of this coding exercise.

 ## Use of AI tools (Cursor + ChatGPT-5)